 If you're looking for the best fade haircut styles for men, you might be surprised to know there isn't a mere few that top the charts.
 In fact, fade haircuts are one of the most popular hairstyles among men because of their versatility in style and their ability to work with virtually every hair type.

 The fade describes the way the haircut transitions from long to short as it moves down the sides and back of the head, while the possibilities for styling the hair on top are endless.

 This style works best with long, thick hair.
 Like most high fades, the pompadour tapers quickly, transitioning into short hair on the sides.
-Add definiton by shaving a line into the transition between the top and the sides for a sharp, disconected look.

 The temp, or temple fade works best on men with an afro or tight, curly hair.
 Have your barber start with a mid or low fade, then using clippers, taper around the temples to create sharp lines.